-Medicare in West Virginia at a glance
+At a glance: Medicare health insurance in West Virginia

 - About 24 percent of West Virginia residents are enrolled in Medicare, which is much higher than the national average.